tjanson/wire-docs/src/how-to/install/ansible-dependencies.rst

 Use the provided Docker container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-On your machine, you need to have `docker` installed (or any other Container runtime really, even though instructions may differ).
+On your machine, you need to have `docker` installed (or any other compatible runtime really, even though instructions may differ).

 See `how to install docker <https://docker.com>`__.
 Then: